 The list of interior features is given below :

 The cargo space is pretty mediocre for the class.
 Considering any other American Sedan, the Dodge doesn't deliver that much cargo.
 The 16.1 cubic inches of cargo volume is least compared to its rivals.
 There is not much cabin utility as well so keep your carry-ons as minimal as possible.

 Cargo Volume (ft.3) seat 3

-The competitors are great utilitarian sedan offering a lot of small-item utility and cargo space.
-The Kia is a great practical sedan with its 23.3 cubic feet of boot space.
+The competitors are a great utilitarian sedan offering a lot of small-item utility and cargo space.
+The Kia is a great practical sedan with 23.3 cubic feet of boot space.
 The Impala comes second with its 18.3 cubic feet of cargo.
 The R/T doesn't have that much space.

 2019 Dodge Charger R/T Exterior